jeffporzio/draftmodeling/README.md

 The above is probably how to do this in production.
 It can also be run by running the flaskapp.py script.

+Trying to figure out how to make this as close to a web components architecture as possible...
+I really donn't want to learn REACT or something.
+Typescript WC might be better but missing some tools I am used to working with for those.
+Each tempalte can be a "component" and we can include them as blocks, however I am not yet sure how to handle passing information to and from the components that need to agree on the same data.